Pure Planet Review: Cheap Green Energy

-Established by the founders of Virgin Mobile, Pure Planet is one of the UK’s first “app-only” energy supplier and are using innovative technology and an alternative pricing model to offer customers cheap green energy.
-Not only do they claim to sell energy at wholesale prices with 0% mark-up, they’ve also ditched call centres in favour of “WattBot” - an app-based chatbot that is supposed to use artificial intelligence to assist you via your smartphone.
+Established by the founders of Virgin Mobile, Pure Planet is one of the UK’s first “app-only” energy supplier and is using innovative technology and an alternative pricing model to offer customers cheap green energy.
+Not only do they claim to sell energy with a 0% mark-up, they’ve also ditched call centres in favour of an app-based chatbot that uses artificial intelligence to help you via your smartphone.
 Let’s see how the balance between price and customer service stacks up.

 In our Pure Planet review we look at all the key aspects of this unconventional supplier, including their customer service, tariffs, pricing and account management, to help you decide if they’re worth switching to or not.

 Interested in finding out more about this technology focused supplier before you switch?
 In our independent Pure Planet review we give you the lowdown on all things related to the provider.

 When it comes to needing help from your supplier’s customer service, you would normally expect to speak to someone in a call centre, or via email if your query isn't urgent.
 But Pure Planet has flipped the usual way of doing things on its head, instead operating all of its customer service entirely via its smartphone app.

 Pure Planet does not offer any phone numbers or email addresses at all, but its chat service "WattBot" will pass you on to an agent (via email or through a callback) if it can't deal with your issue.
 Not having a call centre or a large support staff means they can operate with lower costs, passing these savings on to customers by keeping tariff prices low.

 Wattbot seems to be little more than a help centre search tool with a friendlier and more personable interface to encourage customers to search for answers to their energy queries on their own.
 However, prospective customers are assured that if serious issues do occur humans are available as a last resort to find a solution for your issue.